scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

    This paper outlines pandera's motivation and challenges that took it from being a pandas-only data validation framework :cite:`niels_bantilan-proc-scipy-2020` to one that is extensible to other non-pandas-compliant dataframe-like libraries.
-   It also provides a informative case study of the technical and organizational challenges associated with expanding the scope of a library beyond its original boundaries.
+   It also provides an informative case study of the technical and organizational challenges associated with expanding the scope of a library beyond its original boundaries.